zotero-chinese/styles/src/forum-of-world-economics-and-politics/index.md

 <sup>84</sup> A. Fistek, E. Jester, K. Sonnenberg.
 Everybody’s got a little music in them: Using music therapy to connect, engage, and motivate[Z].
 Milwaukee, WI, United States, 2017.<br>
 <sup>85</sup> S. Maddox, J. Hurling, E. Stewart, et al. If mama ain’t happy, nobody’s happy: The effect of parental depression on mood dysregulation in children[Z].
 New Orleans, LA, United States, 2016.<br>
 <sup>86</sup> J. Pearson.
 Fat talk and its effects on state-based body image in women[Z].
 Sydney, NSW, Australia, 2018.<br>
-<sup>87</sup> D. De boer, T. LaFavor.
+<sup>87</sup> D. De Boer, T. LaFavor.
 The art and significance of successfully identifying resilient individuals A person-focused approach[Z]//Perspectives on resilience: Conceptualization, measurement, and enhancement.
 Portland, OR, United States, 2018.<br>
 <sup>88</sup> L. Harris.
 Instructional leadership perceptions and practices of elementary school leaders[D].
 University of Virginia, 2014.<br>
 <sup>89</sup> M. M. Hollander.
 Resistance to authority: Methodological innovations and new lessons from the Milgram experiment: 10289373[D].
 University of Wisconsin–Madison, 2017.<br>
 <sup>90</sup> V. H. Hutcheson.
 Dealing with dual differences: Social coping strategies of gifted and lesbian, gay, bisexual, transgender, and queer adolescents[D].
 The College of William &#38; Mary, 2012.<br>